-- Figure 1.
-Conceptual illustration of the interrelatedness of the Natural Heritage System and the Urban Forest - Figure 2.
-Diagrammatic representation of a natural heritage system illustrating the connection of natural core areas with three different types of ecological corridors - Figure 3.
-Current Natural Areas System (herein called a Natural Heritage System) identified in the City of Mississauga's Official Plan (2011) - Figure 4.
-Illustration showing the process for the Natural Heritage & Urban Forest Strategy (NH&UFS) project - Figure 5.
-Illustration showing the key guiding documents for the Natural Heritage & Urban Forest Strategy (NH&UFS) - Figure 6.
-Illustration of the basic cycle of adaptive management (in which "check" could be replaced with "monitor") - Figure 7.
-Map of the major and minor watersheds in the City of Mississauga - Figure 8.
-Sample Natural Areas Survey factsheet map - Figure 9.
-Cartoon illustrating attempts to put dollar values onto ecosystem services - Figure 10.
-Illustration of the global carbon cycle - Figure 11.
+Figure 1.
+Conceptual illustration of the interrelatedness of the Natural Heritage System and the Urban Forest with each other, and with other components of the City's Green System, and the central importance of the City's Green System within Mississauga as a whole

+Figure 2.
+Diagrammatic representation of a natural heritage system illustrating the connection of natural core areas with three different types of ecological corridors

+Figure 3.
+Current Natural Areas System (herein called a Natural Heritage System) identified in the City of Mississauga's Official Plan (2011)

+Figure 4.
+Illustration showing the process for the Natural Heritage & Urban Forest Strategy (NH&UFS) project

+Figure 5.
+Illustration showing the key guiding documents for the Natural Heritage & Urban Forest Strategy (NH&UFS), and the close relationship between the NH&UFS and the Urban Forest Management Plan (UFMP)

+Figure 6.
+Illustration of the basic cycle of adaptive management (in which "check" could be replaced with "monitor")

+Figure 7.
+Map of the major and minor watersheds in the City of Mississauga

+Figure 8.
+Sample Natural Areas Survey factsheet map

+Figure 9.
+Cartoon illustrating attempts to put dollar values onto ecosystem services

+Figure 10.
+Illustration of the global carbon cycle

+Figure 11.
 Context map showing the Greenbelt Plan Area in the context of the Greater Toronto Area

-- Figure 12.
-Regional Greenlands System - Figure 13.
-The Green System policy Framework in the current Official Plan - Figure 14.
-Existing tree canopy cover by small geographic units in Mississauga - Figure 15.
-Conceptual Priority Planting Index mapping developed by Toronto and Region Conservation Authority - Figure 16.
-The proposed Green System Framework - Figure 17.
-Regional Greenbelt Plan Area with river valley connections shown in green dots - Figure 18.
+Figure 12.
+Regional Greenlands System

+Figure 13.
+The Green System policy Framework in the current Official Plan

+Figure 14.
+Existing tree canopy cover by small geographic units in Mississauga

+Figure 15.
+Conceptual Priority Planting Index mapping developed by Toronto Region Conservation

+Figure 16.
+The proposed Green System Framework

+Figure 17.
+Regional Greenbelt Plan Area with river valley connections shown in green dots

+Figure 18.
 Example of a rebate offered through LEAF for native tree purchases at selected nurseries.